 Semi-structured 1:1 interview schedules were designed to ascertain the nature of respondents' interaction with the CFO wing model and establish their perspectives on the selected Peer involvement role initiative.
-The schedules were designed to prompt informed assessments and recommendations to inform the delivery of future peer involvement initiatives.
-Focus groups as a research method are a group interview technique used in applied research designs (Morgan, 1997; Krueger and Casey, 2000).
-Three distinct focus group schedules were designed to generate co-produced data findings to meet the peer involvement role initiative development aspirations of our study:
+The schedule was designed to prompt respondents to share views regarding the suitability of the prison environment for the variety of peer involvement roles available, and seeking informed assessments and recommendations to inform the delivery of future peer involvement initiatives were sought.
+Focus groups as a research method are a group interview used in applied research designs (Morgan, 1997; Krueger and Casey, 2000).
+Three distinct focus group schedules were specifically designed to generate co-produced data findings to meet the peer involvement role initiative development aspirations of our study.

 - 1. A Participative Evaluation focus group (Reason and Bradbury, 2001) schedule was designed to identify what wing community residents felt they needed to live a more fulfilling life in prison.
 This included capturing facilitators and barriers to ascertain to what extent participants felt the selected peer involvement element of the CFO wing model assisted in realising their aspirations. - A "Wing Community & Relational climate mapping" focus group schedule was designed (Wasserman et al., 1994), to map the relationships available on a prison wing.
-Going on to facilitate a collectively generated adaptation of Kelly's (1995; 1991 'Role Construct Repertory test', to generate a sense of the value of these relationships to the wing community. - 3.
+Going on to facilitate a collectively generated adaptation of Kelly's (1995; 1991) 'Role Construct Repertory test'1, to generate a sense of the value of these relationships to the wing community. - 3.
 A "Peer Support role mapping & Infrastructure" focus group schedule was devised for the host prisons' Prisoner Council.
 This was designed to map, characterise, and distinguish between peer involvement roles available across the prison.
-The aim was to establish the extent of establishment infrastructure available to facilitate and embed further peer involvement role developments at each site.
+This schedule was designed in order to establish the extent of establishment infrastructure available to facilitate and embed further peer involvement role developments at each site.